-2017 Hunter’s Moon on night of November 3 | EarthSky.org
+All you need to know: 2018’s Hunter’s Moon | EarthSky.org

 What if I’m in the Southern Hemisphere?
 If you’re in the Southern Hemisphere, your Harvest and Hunter’s moons center on the March equinox, your autumn equinox.
 Much of what we say in his post – the general information about Harvest and Hunter’s Moons – applies to you, too … next March and April.
 Right now, your full moon will be doing the opposite of a Hunter’s Moon.
 That is, for the Southern Hemisphere around the time of the October and November full moons, there’s a longer-than-usual time between moonrises on successive nights.

-Bottom line: The Hunter’s Moon for the Northern Hemisphere in 2017 comes on the nights of November 3 and 4.
-The Harvest Moon is the full moon closest to the autumnal equinox, which in 2017 came on October 5.
-The Hunter’s Moon is the next full moon after the Harvest Moon.
+Bottom line: The Hunter’s Moon for the Northern Hemisphere in 2018 comes around the full moon of October 24.
 Learn the lore of the Hunter’s Moon – and what to look for – here.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.